alexey-x/ScheduleOpti/README.md

 Under development.

-The description of the task and mathematical formulations is in TaskDescription_EN notebook.
+The description of the task and mathematical formulation are in TaskDescription_EN notebook.